act-rules/act-rules.github.io/_rules/video-transcript-1a02b0.md

 ## Assumptions

-Transcripts need to be available for all users, not just sighted users in order to satisfy WCAG.
+In order to satisfy WCAG, transcripts need to be available for all users, not just sighted users.
 This rule does not test this, and it needs to be tested separately.

 ## Accessibility Support